skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/container-guidelines.md

 # Guidelines for container based Java applications

 ## A - Java Framework
-The current wireless case lambda functions are implemented using a combination of Java 8,Java 11 and the AWS SDK.
+The use case case lambda functions are implemented using a combination of Java 8,Java 11 and the AWS SDK.

-During the residency we have:
+During the migration we have:
-  1) Migrated the codebase of the residency services to Azure and we are using the Azure SDK and Java 11.
+  1) Migrated the codebase of the services to Quarkus Java containers on Openshift Azure and we are using the Azure SDK and Java 11.
   2) For the base Java Framework we are using [Red Hat Quarkus Build](https://access.redhat.com/documentation/en-us/red_hat_build_of_quarkus) using https://code.quarkus.redhat.com/ libraries from the framework
   3) Azure SDK Asynchronous Programming (https://docs.microsoft.com/en-us/azure/developer/java/sdk/async-programming)